Alex Windsor

 Alice Olivia Walker (born 9 November 1993), better known by her ring name Alex Windsor, is an English professional wrestler.
+She is signed to All Elite Wrestling (AEW), where she is one-half of the AEW Women's World Tag Team Champions with Brawling Birds teammate Jamie Hayter in their first reign, both individually and as a team.

-She is signed to All Elite Wrestling (AEW).
-She is known for her time on the European independent circuit for various promotions such as Pro-Wrestling: EVE and Revolution Pro Wrestling (RevPro), where she became a one-time Undisputed British Women's Champion.
+Outside of AEW, she wrestles for various promotions in her native England such as Pro-Wrestling: EVE and Revolution Pro Wrestling (RevPro), where she is a two time Undisputed British Women's Champion.
+She also appears in AEW and RevPro partner promotion New Japan Pro-Wrestling (NJPW), where she is the NJPW Strong Women's Champion in her first reign.

 Early life

 Alice Olivia Walker was born in Happisburgh on 9 November 1993.